 After all, it also happens that the biggest part of the aforementioned stages is missed.
 Despite this, owners of such landing pages are surprised why things go wrong and question where the profit is.
-It can be compared to a car driving without theory and practice.
+It can be compared to car driving without theory and practice.
 You cannot go far on intuition alone.
 Mostly the same is true about sales, or more precisely, about the process of adjusting landing page sites up to the requirements of the sales funnel.
 Your client should go through all stages of the sales funnel sequentially; otherwise, there will be no purchase.
 So, be patient!

 Today, a so-called “meeting phase” is often omitted when it comes to simple products.
 Many entrepreneurs have no doubts that everything is clear enough and just exert pressure on potential clients with BUY, BUY, BUY!
 Still, the meeting stage is crucial, as an introduction to a large book.
 It introduces a product to the audience and shows the benefits of its purchase.
 As for the number of such meetings, it depends on the complexity of the product.
-Sometimes, from the moment a client has seen a product firstly and now is ready to buy it, it takes months.
+Sometimes, from the moment a client has seen a product first and now is ready to buy it, it takes months.
 And, sometimes only five minutes are required.

 In any case, 70% of any sales funnel is customer awareness.
-It’s based on the way they think, steps they have to go through to solve their problem by buying the solution you offer.
+It’s based on the way they think, the steps they have to go through to solve their problem by buying the solution you offer.
 Don’t rush sales!
-Your business should be built on the priority of the clients’ needs that you cover.
+Your business should be built on the priority of the client’s needs that you cover.

 And, as for landings that really work, lots of them are based on ready-made templates.